The endometrium-specific proteome

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in endometrium as well as in all other tissues.
 (B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in endometrium as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in endometrium.

 Table 2.
 The 2 genes with enriched expression in endometrium.
 "Tissue distribution" describes the transcript detection (NX≥1) in endometrium as well as in all other tissues. "mRNA (tissue)" shows the transcript level in endometrium as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in endometrium and the tissue with second highest expression level.

 Protein expression of genes elevated in the endometrium

 In-depth analysis of the elevated genes in endometrium using antibody-based protein profiling allowed us to create a map of where these proteins are expressed within the endometrium, including glandular cells, stroma cells and with respect to differences dependent on the menstrual cycle.

 Proteins expressed during the proliferative phase

-Proteins expressed during the proliferative phase include PGR, the progesterone receptor which plays a central role in reproductive events, expressed in both glandular and stroma cells, and TRH, a thyrotropin-releasing hormone involved in the regulation and release of thyroid-stimulating hormone as well as prolactin, expressed in glandular cells.
+Proteins expressed during the proliferative phase include PGR, a progesterone receptor expressed in both glandular and stromal cells, which plays a central role in reproductive events, and TRH, a thyrotropin-releasing hormone expressed in glandular cells, involved in the regulation and release of thyroid-stimulating hormone (TSH) and prolactin.